raulzanardo/spotify_clock_wf2/README.md

 Example calendar provider script in `docs/calendar.example.sh` (included).

-This was done in another device to reduce the RAM usage in the ESP, in my case I added this script to my local server that runs Debian and Apatch configured with cgi-bin with some bash scripts.
+I used this approach on another device to reduce RAM usage on the ESP; I added this script to a local Debian server running Apache with CGI-enabled bash scripts.

 ## File Structure